-Dallas Police Office Amber Guyger Is ‘The Devil,’ Says Victim Botham Jean’s Mother
+Dallas Police Officer Amber Guyger Is ‘The Devil,’ Says Botham Jean’s Mother

 The details surrounding the mysterious shooting of Botham Jean seem to grow stranger every day.
-Apparently, Dallas Police Officer Amber Guyger was leaving her shift at around 10 p.m. on September 6, 2018.
+Dallas Police Officer Amber Guyger was leaving her shift at around 10 p.m. on September 6, 2018.
 She returned to the complex where she and Jean both had apartments.
 She entered Jean’s apartment, believing it to be hers.
 Upon seeing him in the apartment, she panicked and shot him.
 He was later pronounced dead as a result of the gunshot wound.

 Allison Jean, the mother of Botham Jean, has stated that she believes Guyger should be fired from the police department for her actions, reports the Dallas News.
 Jean lived one floor above Guyger, and it is unclear why she believed the apartment was hers.
 Jean’s apartment was searched by law enforcement as part of the investigation.